Leopard501/PlanetMedley/README.md

 ![Current version](https://img.shields.io/github/manifest-json/v/Leopard501/PlanetMedley)
 ![Downloads](https://img.shields.io/github/downloads/Leopard501/PlanetMedley/total)

 A medley of about a dozen planets and moons spread across 3 systems to explore!
-Travel to them using the interstellar view in the ship's log and the autopilot.
+Each planet and moon has an audio log to find!
 Uses blackhole/whitehole gateways to connect the systems, no need to fly the whole 250 km that separates them.

 ### Screenshots